HXX97/GMT-KBQA/README.md

 If you want to retrieve the candidate entities from scratch, follow the steps below:

 1. Obtain the linking results from ELQ.
-Firstly you should deploy our tailored [ELQ]().
-Then run
+Firstly you should deploy our tailored [ELQ](https://github.com/WuXuan374/ELQ4GMTQA).
+Then you should modify variable `ELQ_SERVICE_URL` in `config.py` according to your own ELQ service url.
+Next run
     - CWQ: `python detect_and_link_entity.py --dataset CWQ --split test[train,dev] --linker elq` to get candidate entities linked by ELQ.
 The results will be saved as `data/CWQ/entity_retrieval/candidate_entities/CWQ_test[train,dev]_cand_entities_elq.json`.
     - WebQSP: Run `python detect_and_link_entity.py --dataset WebQSP --split test[train] --linker elq`, and the results will be saved as `data/WebQSP/entity_retrieval/candidate_entities/WebQSP_test[train]_cand_entities_elq.json`